schemathesis/schemathesis/README.rst

 Lazy loading
 ~~~~~~~~~~~~

-If you have a schema that is not available when the tests are collected, for example it is build with tools
+If you have a schema that is not available when the tests are collected, for example, it is built with tools
-like ``apispec`` and requires an application instance available, then you can parametrize the tests from a pytest fixture.
+like ``apispec`` and requires an application instance available, you can parametrize the tests from a pytest fixture.

 .. code:: python